From the World Heritage inscription for the Mill Network at Kinderdijk:

 The outstanding contribution made by the people of the Netherlands to the technology of handling water is admirably demonstrated by the installations in the Kinderdijk-Elshout area.
 Construction of hydraulic works for the drainage of land for agriculture and settlement began in the Middle Ages and have continued uninterruptedly to the present day.
 The site illustrates all the typical features associated with this technology – dikes, reservoirs, pumping stations, administrative buildings and a series of beautifully preserved windmills.

 When people say they are visiting the Netherlands, this would be the #1 thing I’d recommend they go see outside of Amsterdam.
-Kinderdjik is a stereotype of what people think of as the Netherlands and is actually a great historical lesson on how the Netherlands was created.
+Kinderdjik is a stereotype of what people think of like the Netherlands and is actually a great history lesson on how the Netherlands was created.

 Aside from being named as a UNESCO site, the mill network at Kinderdijk is also considered a national monument.
 In fact, the entire area (including the windmills and its surrounding village) are protected since 1993.